go-eden/etime/README.md

 TimestampBenchmark.now  avgt    9  25.697 ± 0.139  ns/op
 ```

-So, there should have room for improvement in the future.
+So, there should have room for improvement, and i will continue to optimize it.

-Some library may be sensitive to this `30ns` optimization, like [slf4go](https://github.com/go-eden/slf4go).
+Some library may be sensitive to this `28ns` optimization, like [slf4go](https://github.com/go-eden/slf4go).

 # License